Natural Anti-Inflammatory Dietary Help

 There are several foods that have been shown to help reduce the risk of inflammation.

-These help soothe or fight inflammation: olive oil, tomatoes, nuts, such as walnuts and almonds, leafy greens, including spinach and kale, fatty fish, such as salmon and mackerel. fruit, including blueberries and oranges.
+These help soothe or fight inflammation: olive oil, tomatoes, nuts, such as walnuts and almonds, leafy greens, including spinach and kale, fatty fish, such as salmon and mackerel and fruit, including blueberries and oranges.

-Foods that aggravate inflammation are: fried foods, including French fries, white bread, pastry, and other foods that contain refined carbohydrates, carbonated and sugary drinks, red meat, margarine and lard.
+Foods that aggravate inflammation are: fried foods, including chips, white bread, pastry, and other foods that contain refined carbohydrates, carbonated and sugary drinks, red meat, margarine and lard.

 Helpful information:

-Changing your diet can certainly be helpful, and there is no doubt that information can do quite a large degree be helped by such changes.
+Changing your diet can certainly be helpful, and there is no doubt that inflammation can to quite a large degree be helped by such changes.

-However at Menopause it seems that joint pains become more common and you may also find the following article helpful.
+However at Menopause it seems that joint pains become more common so ensure you have good progesterone levels and you may also find the following article helpful.

 https://anna.blog.wellsprings-health.com/causes-of-stiff-joints-at-menopause/